armintoepfer/solo/README.md

 # SoLo (Sonos Local) 🔊

-A modern, responsive web interface for controlling your Sonos speakers.
+A modern, responsive web interface for controlling your local Sonos speakers.
 Control playback, manage groups, and adjust volume with a clean, intuitive UI.

 ## Features